shufflrr/userguide/src/reports-shares.md

 >**Pro tips!**
 >
 > * Go to <a href="https://ipinfo.io/" target="blank">IP Info</a> to identify the owner of the IP address in the last column.
-> * Clicking the "Accessed Date" column header to show the dates in ascending order displays the creation of the file first, before any accessing of the file, which helps understand timelines.
+> * Click the "Accessed Date" column header to show the dates in ascending order.
+Shows file creation then file access - timelines are clearer.

 ![Share report](img/reports-share.png)